lino-framework/book/docs/dev/tables/index.rst

 :attr:`exclude <lino.core.tables.AbstractTable.exclude>`.

-But here is something you cannot express on a Django model: *which* columns are to be shown, and their order.
+But here is something you cannot express on a Django model: *which* columns are to be shown, and how they are ordered.
 This is defined by the :attr:`column_names <lino.core.tables.AbstractTable.column_names>` attribute, a simple string with a space-separated list of field names.

 Tables can hold information which goes beyond a model or a